Dr. Holly Reed Wildlife Conservation Fund

 Tracking polar bears in Canada

 As climate change intensifies, polar bears are increasingly threatened.
-These massive mammals depend on sea ice platforms for catching their main prey, seals.
+These massive mammals depend on sea ice platforms for catching the seals that are their main source of food.
 Throughout much of their range, polar bears live on sea ice year-round.
-But in Hudson Bay, the sea ice melts entirely during the summer.
-The bears are forced ashore for extended periods and deprived of food for up to five months.
-Earlier ice melts in the summer and later freezes in the fall are prolonging their time on the mainland.
+But in Western Hudson Bay, the sea ice melts entirely during the summer.
+The bears are forced ashore for extended periods and deprived of their natural prey for up to five months.
+As ice melts earlier in the summer and freezes later in the fall, the bears spend more time on the mainland, hunting for food and coming into contact with human settlements.

-The two researchers long have worked with Polar Bears International (PBI).
-Point Defiance Zoo & Aquarium is an Arctic Ambassador Center and works closely with PBI to tell the story of polar bears and the challenges they face due to climate change and other threats.
+The researchers long have worked with Polar Bears International (PBI).
+Point Defiance Zoo & Aquarium is an Arctic Ambassador Center and works closely with PBI to tell the story of polar bears and the mounting challenges they face in the wild.

 Check out the PBI Bear Tracker to see the movements of a number of female polar bears whose movements are regularly tracked.